How we test built-in ovens

 We use baking trays covered with 10mm-wide strips of shortbread to reveal just how effective ovens are at spreading heat right around the oven.
 The colour of the shortbread after cooking shows how evenly the oven distributes heat across each oven tray.
 The best ovens we’ve tested deliver heat evenly across the shortbread, but the worst leave some areas unbrowned and other parts burnt.

-In each oven we also bake a large sponge cake and measure how well and evenly the cake rises, and how evenly the cake is browned.
+We bake a large sponge cake in each oven and measure how well and evenly the cake rises, and how evenly the cake is browned.

-We cover each grill pan in white crustless bread to see how well and how far and evenly the heat spreads.
+We cover each grill pan in white crustless bread to see how well, how far and how evenly the heat spreads.
 The best grills we’ve tested can effectively heat more than 90% of the grill pan.

 The worst will struggle to heat anything more than the area directly beneath the element, or around 40%.